Multicolor Flow Cytometry

 Cells of different types bear different combinations of antigens and will bind with different combinations of antibodies.
 If each monoclonal antibody used in testing a sample of cells is linked to a different fluorochrome, the cell types can be distinguished from each other by the combinations of colors that they emit when they pass through the laser beam.

 The use of combinations of multiple fluorochromes simultaneously further enhances the ability to distinguish between different populations of cells.
-The figure below shows an example in which two different monoclonal antibodies—each linked to a different fluorochrome—were used in testing a cell sample to look for T lymphocytes.
+The figure on the right shows an example in which two different monoclonal antibodies—each linked to a different fluorochrome—were used in testing a cell sample to look for T lymphocytes.
 Four different types of cells were evident.

 Flow cytometry combines the flexibility and sensitivity of fluorescence technology with high speed and data integration capabilities.
 It has become the gold standard in cell analysis and now is being used as an analytic tool across numerous sectors of life sciences.